Canada Research Chairs: Equity, Diversity and Inclusion

 Monitoring Equity, Diversity and Inclusion Concerns

-CRC equity, diversity and inclusion questions or concerns can be directed to the attention of the Executive Director of Human Resources for prompt review.
-If needed, the HR department in consultation the Office of Research and Graduate Studies will undertake an investigation to clarify and, where possible, resolve any associated ongoing concerns, disputes or grievances.
+CRC equity, diversity and inclusion questions or concerns can be directed to the attention of the Associate Vice-President of People and Culture for immediate review.
+If needed, People and Culture in consultation the Office of Research and Graduate Studies will undertake an investigation to clarify and, where possible, resolve any associated ongoing concerns, disputes or grievances.
 Action items are addressed and acted upon by all parties involved.
-Since Canada Research Chairs are faculty members at TRU, the Provost is ultimately responsible for ensuring the proper handling of equity and any associated disputes or grievances.

 TRU's Equity Targets and Gaps